 How long will it take?

-Time for preparing the doors can vary, but each coat of primer or paint should take no longer than half an hour to apply.
+Each coat of primer or paint should take no longer than half an hour to apply when painting external doors.
 However, you must follow the paint manufacturer’s guidelines to ensure each layer is completely dry before you put on another coat.
 The final coat must be touch dry before you hang your door in its frame or tracks.

 Ensure you have ventilation and that the door will have no chance of children or pets touching it.

 3) Take your primer and apply a coat to one side of each door, leaving it to dry completely.
-Once dry, turn them round and apply the primer to the other side.
+Once dry, turn them around and apply the primer to the other side.

 4) Once your primer has been applied and dried, you’re now ready to apply two coats of paint to one side of your doors, allowing them to dry completely between and after.
 When painting, ensure you paint in the direction of the grain and remember to paint the top of the bottom edges.
 Again, flip them over and repeat the process for the other side.